gen0083/AdbFriendly/README.md

-ADB Rolling
+ADB Friendly
 ===

-ADB Rolling rotates screen on connected devices or emulators via adb.
+ADB Friendly rotates screen on connected devices or emulators via adb.
 This plugin for Android Studio.

 ## Execute